Purina dog food recalled over toxicity risk

 Anyone with the recalled dog food should stop feeding it to their pet and throw it away in a container where no other animals, including wildlife, can get to it.
 If their dog shows signs of weight loss, excessive drooling, vomiting, loss of appetite or increased thirst or urination while eating this diet, pet owners should contact their veterinarian.

+“We apologize to pet owners and veterinarians for any concerns or inconvenience this situation has caused,” said Purina.
+“As pet experts and pet owners ourselves, the health and well-being of pets is our top priority.”

-Anyone with questions or needs assistance in getting a refund can contact Purina at 1-800-345-5678 Monday – Saturday, 8 am – 5 pm CST, or send an email through their online form.
+Anyone with questions or needs assistance in getting a refund can contact Purina at 1-800-345-5678 Monday through Saturday, 8 am to 5 pm CST, or send an email through their online form.